RodBunag/WD-Seatwork-3/readme.md

 Subfolders should be named according to their content or functionality: header-gallery for header designs. footer-gallery for footer designs.

 3. Content
 Provide an engaging overview of your website, explaining its purpose and content.

 4. Deployment
 Deploy your website and ensure it is accessible online.

 5. README Update
 Update the README file to reflect the project details, usage instructions, and any references.

 ### Submission Criteria
 1. Headers and Footers:

-Add 5 different static header styles.
+-Add 5 different static header styles.
-Add 5 different static footer styles.
+-Add 5 different static footer styles.
-Add 5 different animated header styles.
+-Add 5 different animated header styles.
-Add 5 different animated footer styles.
+-Add 5 different animated footer styles.
-Ensure the designs are unique and distinct from each other.
+-Ensure the designs are unique and distinct from each other.

-Landing Page:
+2. Landing Page:

-2. Create a landing page with:
+-Create a landing page with:
 A title ("Header and Footer").
 A subtitle ("Seatwork 3").
 A description (your own explanation of the project).
 Two buttons for navigation.

-Navigation:
+3. Navigation:

-3. Ensure each button on the landing page can navigate to the header-gallery page and the footer-gallery page.
+-Ensure each button on the landing page can navigate to the header-gallery page and the footer-gallery page.
-Provide a way to return to the landing page from these gallery pages.
+-Provide a way to return to the landing page from these gallery pages.

 ### Steps to Follow
 1. Duplicate Repository: